Golden Chariot train is one of the luxury trains in India. Find out why it’s the best train in India to travel, its price, photos, and more.

-The food in the Golden Chariot train was of high quality and conditions on board the train and in the kitchens was clean and hygienic.
+The food on the Golden Chariot train was of high quality and the conditions on board the train and in the kitchens were clean and hygienic.
 An onboard gym, a spa, and comfortable private rooms and bathrooms, with a butler on hand, moreover means that you cannot ask for more in a train.

 The Golden Chariot Itinerary